canjs/canjs/docs/can-guides/setup/setting-up-canjs.md

   these packages are written in ES5 JavaScript and CommonJS, so they can be imported by webpack, Browserify, StealJS, and a do not require transpiling.

-  Apps that need long-term flexibility should installing these packages directly.
+  Apps that need long-term flexibility should install these packages directly.
 Direct installation means you can upgrade a small part of CanJS when needed.

 - __The `can` package__